keu/docs/astro/cli/sql-cli.md

 astro flow init
 ```

 Because this command uses Docker, it might take a few moments to complete.
+In particular, the first time you run it from a specific version of the Astro CLI, it may take around five minutes.
+Subsequent runs from the same Astro CLI version should take only a few seconds.
+(We are actively addressing this issue!)
 It generates the following files:

 ```sh
 new_proj/